 You may have had a personality conflict with your boss or disagreed vehemently about business strategy and tactics.
 Neither of those provide a sufficient basis for a wrongful discharge lawsuit.
 Your claim must be based on termination or forced resignation for a legally protected activity.

 If your employer retaliated against you in violation of the law, we can represent you.
 We devote a large part of our practice representing people who have been wrongfully terminated.
-Our firm will work hard to obtain the best possible result for you.
+Our law firm in Houston will work hard to obtain the best possible result for you.

 Not Fired Yet But Know It’s Coming?

-If you anticipate being discharged in violation of the law, there are some simple steps you can take to strengthen your case and improve your chances of getting a positive outcome:
+If you anticipate being discharged in violation of the law, there are some simple steps you can take to strengthen your wrongful termination case and improve your chances of getting a positive outcome: